SpiffInc/polyn-protocol/PROTOCOL.md

 - **application** - a single process that implements one or more components.
 - **event** - any message being published to the transporter by the clients.
-- **message bus** - the NATS Jetstream message bus
+- **message bus** - the NATS JetStream message bus
 - **components** - an event consumer that implements one or more event endpoints
 - **subscriptions** - any endpoint within a service that implements specific business logic to be triggered as the result of consuming a subscribed event.
 - **type** - a reverse domain name representing a unique event.
 - **uuid** - a [UUID v4](https://datatracker.ietf.org/doc/html/rfc4122) compliant UUID.
 - **Schema Repository** - a NATS KeyValue backed store of all events published by registered Polyn